 International travelers may choose major routes entering China such as Beijing, Shanghai, and Guangzhou, and then choose to transfer by flight or train to Hangzhou.
 Hangzhou Xiaoshan International Airport also provides some direct international flights.

 Read more on Travel to Hangzhou from Nearby Cities.

 Top Things to Do in Hangzhou

-From an iconic boat trip on West Lake to a perfect side trip to Wuzhen water town, we've listed the 7 best things you should not miss out on when traveling in Hangzhou.
+From an iconic boat trip on West Lake to a perfect side trip to Wuzhen water town, we've listed the 5 best things you should not miss out on when traveling in Hangzhou.

-Boat on West Lake
+1. Boat on West Lake